datarootsio/tf-profile/README.md

 Limit which resources are included

 ```
-terraform plan | tf-profile -target=module.mymodule  # Only include logs for certain resources
+terraform plan | tf-profile --target=module.mymodule  # Only include logs for certain resources
-terraform plan | tf-profile -depth=1  # Only profile the root module, aggregating metrics from submodules
+terraform plan | tf-profile --depth=1  # Only profile the root module, aggregating metrics from submodules
 ```